torproject/stem/docs/index.rst

 Welcome to Stem!
 ================

 Stem is a Python controller library for `Tor <https://www.torproject.org/>`_.
 With it you can use Tor's `control protocol <https://gitweb.torproject.org/torspec.git/tree/control-spec.txt>`_ to script against the Tor process, or build things such as `Nyx <https://nyx.torproject.org/>`_.
-Stem's latest version is **1.7.0** (released October 7th, 2018).
+Stem's latest version is **1.7.1** (released December 26th, 2018).

 ..
 Main Stem Logo
    Source: http://www.wpclipart.com/plants/assorted/P/plant_stem.png.html